-Instead of being a routine task on the checklist, what if sermon prep transformed you into the very word of God you preach?
-Instead of being a drain on you, what if the process itself renewed you?
+Instead of being a dour task on the checklist, what if the process of homily prep renewed you?
 Instead of feeling insecure about your message, what if your skills made you confident to preach a consistently clear message of Good News, authentic to you, relevant to your listeners, holding their attention and inviting transformation?
 Backstory Preaching: Integrating Life, Spirituality, and Craft shows you how.

 By integrating your life and spirituality with the practical skills necessary for effective preaching, you can move beyond the boredom, stress, or insecurity of preaching so it is no longer you who preach but Christ who preaches in you.
 By connecting with God in the midst of your sermon prep, the Gospel will be spread deeper and further.
 God's joy—and yours—will be made complete.